Document Classification: Theoretical Exploratory Paper

 The Philosophy of Index Investing

-Jack Bogle's creation of the S&P 500 index fund rested upon the philosophy of "trusting the entire market and accepting averages."
+Bogle's creation of the S&P 500 index fund rested upon the philosophy of "trusting the entire market and accepting averages."

-He proclaimed, "Boring is good.
-Boring is the ultimate weapon."
+He proclaimed what we might characterize as the "Tedium Doctrine": boring is good; boring is the ultimate weapon.
 Rejecting flashy individual stock investing, he categorically stated, "Don't try to beat the market."
-Though initially viewed as heretical by the financial industry, this philosophy has become conventional wisdom.
+Though initially viewed as heretical by the financial industry, this philosophy has become conventional wisdom—suggesting that paradigm shifts in investment thinking often emerge from counterintuitive premises.

 Weaponizing Tedium